Maffsie/TOTPebble/README.md

 ## Requirements

-Requires that Pebble SDK 3.x be installed.
+Requires that Pebble SDK 3.x be installed, and that your target platform supports SDK3.
+Aplite devices running a pebbleOS version that does not fully support SDK3 will not be able to run this watchapp.

 ## Configuration